 - 1.7 Updated Government guidance on plan-making sets out how local planning authorities might address these issues in their consultation arrangements.
-In addition, The Town and Country Planning (Local Planning) (England) (Coronavirus) (Amendment) Regulations 2020 change the requirements to make certain documents available for inspection and on request as set out in the Town and Country Planning (Local Planning) (England) (Corol Planning) (England) Regulations 2012.
+In addition, The Town and Country Planning (Local Planning) (England) (Coronavirus) (Amendment) Regulations 2020 change the requirements to make certain documents available for inspection and on request as set out in the Town and Country Planning (Local Planning) (England) (England) Regulations 2012.
 They temporarily remove the requirement on a local planning authority to make documents available for public inspection at the authority's principal office, and at such other places as the authority considers appropriate, and to provide hard copies of documents made available.
 Documents are still required to be made available on the local planning authority's website. - 1.8 As a result of the updated guidance and Regulations, local planning authorities are required to make a number of temporary arrangements so that plan-making can continue during the Coronavirus (COVID-19) pandemic and to ensure that effective community involvement takes place during this time by means which are reasonably practicable.
-In doing so, the Council will utilise fully online methods of consultation and provide documents for inspection on the Council's website. - 1.9 It is anticipated that the revised consultation arrangements set out in this revised SCI will be temporary and that the document will be further revised once restrictions are lifted.
-The situation will be kept under review and further modifications brought forward as necessary to comply with updated legislation and Government guidance.
+In doing so, the Council will utilise fully online methods of consultation and provide documents for inspection on the Council's website. - 1.9 It is anticipated that the revised consultation arrangements set out in this SCI will be temporary and that the document will be further revised once restrictions are lifted.
+The situation will be kept under review and further modifications brought forward as necessary to comply with updated legislation and Government guidance. - 1.10 Updates have been incorporated in this revised SCI to reflect the preparation of a new plan, 'Places for Everyone' (PfE), and some minor amendments have been made in the light of current development management procedures.